 The fact that Nicodemus was a member of the Jewish

-Council or Sanhedrin is an important point in trying to catch all that Jesus is saying here.
+Council or Sanhedrin is an important point in trying to grasp all that Jesus is saying here.

 Modern readers may not see much of a link between what Jesus said about Moses and his

 previous words about being born again and His own heavenly ascent/descent.
-They may be
+We may be

 tempted to think that Jesus is moving on to an entirely new topic.
 He's not.
 Jesus is still